Caboose: Bay window

 In a bay window caboose, the crew monitoring the train sits in the middle of the car in a section of wall that projects from the side of the caboose.
 The windows set into these extended walls resemble architectural bay windows, so the caboose type is called a bay window caboose.
 This type afforded a better view of the side of the train and eliminated the falling hazard of the cupola.
 It is thought to have first been used on the Akron, Canton and Youngstown Railroad in 1923, but is particularly associated with the Baltimore and Ohio Railroad, which built all of its cabooses in this design starting from an experimental model in 1930.
 The bay window gained favor with many railroads because it eliminated the need for additional clearances in tunnels and overpasses.

 On the West Coast, the Milwaukee Road and the Northern Pacific Railway used these cars, converting over 900 roof top cabooses to bay windows in the late 1930s.
 Milwaukee Road rib-side bay window cabooses are preserved at New Lisbon, Wisconsin, the Illinois Railway Museum, the Mt.
 Rainier Scenic Railroad and Cedarburg, Wisconsin, among other places.

 The Western Pacific Railroad was an early adopter of the type, building their own bay window cars starting in 1942 and acquiring this style exclusively from then on.
-Many other roads operated this type, including the Southern Pacific Railroad, St. Louis – San Francisco Railway, Katy Railroad, Kansas City Southern Railway, the Southern Railway, and the New York Central Railroad.
+Many other roads operated this type, including the Southern Pacific Railroad, St. Louis – San Francisco Railway, Missouri-Kansas-Texas Railroad, Kansas City Southern Railway, the Southern Railway, and the New York Central Railroad.

 In the UK, brake vans are usually of this basic design: the bay window is known as a lookout or ducket.